- Search The Registry

 *The birth of Silas Jefferson in 1835 is celebrated on this date.
-He was an African, Native soldier and politican of the Creek Tribe in America.
+He was an African, Native soldier, and politician of the Creek Tribe in America.

 Born at Taskigi Town (or Tuskegee) in the Old Creek Nation.
 His parents were Betsey and Jeffery Manac (McNac).
-Also known as Ho-tul-ko-micco "Wind Clan chief", Jefferson migrated with his parents to the Creek lands in the Indian Territory in 1838.
-During the Civil War he enlisted in the First Indian Home Guard Regiment (Co.
+Also known as Ho-tul-ko-micco, "Wind Clan chief," Jefferson migrated with his parents to the Creek lands in the Indian Territory in 1838.
+During the American Civil War, he enlisted in the First Indian Home Guard Regiment (Co.
 I).

 After the war, he became involved in politics.
 He served several terms in the Creek House of Warriors representing Taskigi Town.
 He also served as one of Chief Locha Hacho's advisors; he was Creek chief in 1875 and impeached and removed from office in 1876 by the Creek Council.
 In 1879 Jefferson ran as a candidate for 2nd Chief on the Loyal Party ticket.